garrandall/popular-music-data/tracks/walk-away-renee-four-tops.md

 From deep inside the pain
 That I chose to hide

-Just walk away, RenÃ©e
+Just walk away, Renée
 You won't see me follow you back home
 Now as the rain burns down upon my weary eyes
 For me it cries

-Just walk away, RenÃ©e
+Just walk away, Renée
 You won't see me follow you back home
 Now as the rain burns down upon my weary eyes
 For me it cries